Delft-iGEM/LCST/Curve extraction/README.md

 # LCST Extractor

-A browser-based tool for standardised, reproducible extraction of melting temperatures (Tm) from absorbance-versus-temperature graphs published as images.
-No installation, no server, no dependencies to manage — open `tm_extractor.html` in any modern browser and start working.
+A browser-based tool for standardised, reproducible extraction of Lower Critical Solution Temperature (LCST) from absorbance-versus-temperature graphs published as images.
+No installation, no server, no dependencies to manage — open `LCST_extraction.html` in any modern browser and start working.

 ---

 ## The problem it solves

-Absorbance melting curves are routinely published as figures in papers, theses, and lab reports.
-When the raw data is unavailable, extracting Tm values by eye is subjective, hard to document, and not reproducible between analysts.
+Absorbance LCST curves are  published as figures in papers, patents, theses, and lab reports.
+Most times the raw data is unavailable and in some cases the LCST isn´t specified.
+Extracting this transition temperature with a consistent adn reproducible protocol is ofe upmost importance for the construction of a dataset that furthers the analytical and quatitative study of ELPs.
+Extracting LCST values by eye is subjective, hard to document, and not reproducible between analysts.
 This tool replaces eyeballing with a fully documented, algorithmically consistent workflow:

 1. Calibrate the axes against known tick marks on the image
 2. Click points along the curve
-3. The tool fits a LOESS smoother, computes the derivative dA/dT numerically, and reports Tm as the temperature of the peak gradient — the inflection point of the sigmoid
+3. The tool fits a LOESS smoother, computes the derivative dA/dT numerically, and reports LCST as the temperature of the peak gradient (in accordance with the general ELP corpus) — the inflection point of the sigmoid.

 Every parameter, every clicked coordinate, and every computed value is saved and can be reloaded, verified, or handed to a collaborator.
+This tool isn't exclusive to LCST or Absorbance as a function of temperature, it can be used to get datapoints from any graphed curve.

 ---